Tucker Cycles

 The sUP

 The sUP opened in April of 2023 connecting the Southbank of the St Johns River with the Northbank to Five Points and Riverside.
 This is an incredible piece of infrastructure that was over 10 years in the making, the Shared use Path is amost a mile long as it spans across the St Johns River.
 There are several pull-outs at the top of the bridge where you can pause for photos and scan the river for dolphin.
-Ride up and over the sUP and take a hard right on the other side, follow the path to Children's Way and follow the directions to RiversEdge.
-There is a very nice bike lane on the left side of the road after you cross San Marco Blvd.
+Locate the enterance to the sUP behind Nemours Children's Hospital, follow the path up and over the St Johns River and then head toward your next destination.

 Big Mouth House! (& Chicken House)